cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 authentication [@hid-sp18-401-wiki-Impala].

-Apache Impala is massively Parallel Processing SQL query engine that works on data stored and run in Apache Hadoop clusters. \"It enables users to issue low- latency SQL queries to data stored in HDFS and Apache HBase without requiring data movement or transformation\" [@hid-sp18-401-apache-Impala].
+Apache Impala is massively Parallel Processing SQL query engine that works on data stored and run in Apache Hadoop clusters.

+> ``It enables users to issue low- latency SQL queries to data stored
+> in HDFS and Apache HBase without requiring data movement or
+> transformation'' [@hid-sp18-401-apache-Impala].

 Apache Phoenix
 ==============